 All graduates are asked to arrive one hour before each ceremony (9 AM for the morning & 2 PM for the afternoon) and report to the Brookdale Recreation & Events Center (B-REC) to line up.
 Our volunteers will assist you in getting in alphabetical order by last name so your families will know when to expect your name as you cross the stage.

 If you need an accommodation please contact the office of Student Life & Activities directly at 732-224-2788.
 You will need to give your name, contact information and the nature of your request.
 We work collaboratively with the office of Disability Services to make sure we are able to meet all reasonable accommodations.
 Please make sure we receive requests by Friday, May 2, 2014 so we have enough time to coordinate our assistance.

 Each student who has applied for graduation in 2014 will receive a letter to your home address inviting you to consider running for the position of Graduate Trustee.
 The position is for one year, with a time commitment of at least two meeting per month.
 The Graduate Trustee serves as the student voice on the Brookdale Board of Trustees and has a vital impact on how the college is run.
 Students interested in running are asked to submit their completed application to the President’s Office, located in the Brookdale Administrative Center (BAC), by Tuesday, April 15 at 5:00 PM.

-The elections for the open board seat will be held on-line on the MyBrookdale Web-portal.
-To vote students must sign into the portal and click on the red student tab at the top of the page.
+The elections for the open board seat will be held on-line on the portal.
+To vote students must sign into the portal (red tab on homepage).
 The voting poll will show under the student page.
 All students may only vote once.